sakeena81/OCT2020-4WEEK/README.md

 - Employee's Department
  (Note: we were not to use anybody's real information - dummy information is perfectly fine)

- (seemed straight forward enough... but then🥁🥁🥁... we needed to meet the following **7**👀 requirements)
+ (seemed straight forward enough... but then🥁🥁🥁... we needed to meet the following **seven**👀 requirements)

 1. The project **must** be written in PURE JavaScript
 2. All the employee information should be displayed on the screen